Source code for madam.core

 [docs] def __init__(self, *args) -> None: """ Initializes a new `UnsupportedFormatError`. """ super().__init__(*args)

-[docs]class Pipeline: """ Represents a processing pipeline for :class:`~madam.core.Asset` objects.
-The pipeline can be configured to hold a list of asset processing operators, all of which are applied to one or more assets when calling the :func:`~madam.core.Pipeline.process` method. """
+[docs] class Pipeline: """ Represents a processing pipeline for :class:`~madam.core.Asset` objects.
+The pipeline can be configured to hold a list of asset processing operators, all of which are applied to one or more assets when calling the :func:`~madam.core.Pipeline.process` method.
+In addition to linear chains of operators, the pipeline supports fan-out via :meth:`branch` and conditional dispatch via :meth:`when`. """

 [docs] def add(self, operator: Callable) -> None: """ Appends the specified operator to the processing chain. :param operator: Operator to be added """ self.operators.append(operator)